Alabi12/movie-app/README.md

 - Get a copy of the project
 - Come into the project directory
 - Open the project using code editor of your choice
-- Open your prefered browser
+- Open your prefer browser

 ### Prerequisites <a name="prerequisites"></a>